k-butz/c8y-az-eventhub-connector/README.md

 * Have a Cumulocity Tenant with the `feature-microservice-hosting` enabled

 * Have at least one Azure Event Hub (you will need the name and SAS Token)

+* Have an active Notification2 subscription in your tenant (the project assumes `AzEventHubHandler`)

 * Have the following tenant options set: